utdata/csvkit-nicar/README.md

 ### pwd - print working directory

-Type `pwd` in terminal, and it will respond with something like:
+Type `$ pwd` in terminal, and it will respond with something like:

 /Users/username/Documents/path_to/where_you_are